19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

+(6AA) In subsections (2A) and (4A) —

+(a) if the person does not carry on any trade or business during the basis period for any one year of assessment between the years of assessment 2016 and 2018 (both years inclusive), the references to “$1,200,000” in the paragraphs of those subsections applicable to the other 2 years of assessment shall be substituted with “$800,000”;

+(b) if the person does not carry on any trade or business during the basis periods for any 2 years of assessment between the years of assessment 2016 and 2018 (both years inclusive), the references to “$1,200,000” in the paragraphs of those subsections applicable to the remaining year of assessment shall be substituted with “$400,000”; and

+(c) to avoid doubt —

+(i) if the person does not carry on any trade or business during the basis period for the year of assessment 2016, no deduction shall be made from the substituted amount in subsection (2A)(b)(ii) or (c)(ii) of the lower of the amounts specified in subsection (2A)(a)(i) and (ii), or from the substituted amount in subsection (4A)(b)(ii) or (c)(ii) of the lower of the amounts specified in subsection (4A)(a)(i) and (ii); and

+(ii) if the person does not carry on any trade or business during the basis period for the year of assessment 2017, no deduction shall be made from the substituted amount in subsection (2A)(c)(ii) of the lower of the amounts specified in subsection (2A)(b)(i) and (ii), or from the substituted amount in subsection (4A)(c)(ii) of the lower of the amounts specified in subsection (4A)(b)(i) and (ii).

+[Act 37 of 2014 wef 27/11/2014]

-(6A) For the purposes of subsections (1), (2) and (4), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred expenditure on the leasing of one or more PIC automation equipment under a qualifying lease or leases and (if applicable) the provision of one or more PIC automation equipment, in respect of such firms for the purposes of his trade or business, the deductions and allowances that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1), (2) or (4) (as the case may be) for that year of assessment.
+(6A) For the purposes of subsections (1), (2), (2A), (4) and (4A), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred expenditure on the leasing of one or more PIC automation equipment under a qualifying lease or leases and (if applicable) the provision of one or more PIC automation equipment, in respect of such firms for the purposes of his trade or business, the deductions and allowances that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1), (2), (2A), (4) or (4A) (as the case may be) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

-(6B) For the purposes of subsections (1), (2) and (4), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred expenditure on the leasing of one or more PIC automation equipment under a qualifying lease or leases and (if applicable) the provision of one or more PIC automation equipment, for the purposes of its trade or business, the aggregate of the deductions and allowances that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1), (2) or (4) (as the case may be) for that year of assessment.
+(6B) For the purposes of subsections (1), (2), (2A), (4) and (4A), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred expenditure on the leasing of one or more PIC automation equipment under a qualifying lease or leases and (if applicable) the provision of one or more PIC automation equipment, for the purposes of its trade or business, the aggregate of the deductions and allowances that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1), (2), (2A), (4) or (4A) (as the case may be) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (6C) This section applies to expenditure incurred on procuring cloud computing services as it applies to expenditure incurred on the leasing of PIC automation equipment under a qualifying lease and, accordingly, a reference in this section (other than subsection (3)(b)) to the leasing of any PIC automation equipment under a qualifying lease includes a reference to procuring cloud computing services.